How Can a Dog-Friendly Office Help Your Business?

 Improved Communication & Morale

 Have you been out in the neighborhood and struck up a conversation with a friendly dog’s owner on their daily walk?
-The same thing happens in workplaces — it’s hard to resist talking to whoever holds the leash of the dog eagerly greeting you.
+The same thing happens in dog-friendly workplaces — it’s hard to resist talking to whoever holds the leash of the dog eagerly greeting you.
 This gives employees an easy way to build rapport with each other.